 - Is rowing good for back or not?

 - Will rowing lessen back pain or worsen it?

 Back pain is a widespread complaint, but a rowing machine can help you get rid of it.
 The primary focus for healing back pain is to restore functional movement patterns.
 Many people ignore back pain as something trivial, but it can have a devastating impact on their mobility later on.
 Back pain is usually a symptom of poor movement mechanics.
 So, make sure that you are using perfect functional movement patterns to eliminate back pain.

 Work on Your Rowing Motion

-A rowing machine is an equipment that copies the motion of a person rowing a boat in the water.
+A rowing machine is equipment that copies the motion of a person rowing a boat in the water.
 In this way, you can have a full-body workout.
-Rowing machine prevents injuries as well as back pain.
+The rowing machine prevents injuries as well as back pain.